 Whenever equipment malfunctions contribute to an aviation accident, the pilot is put in a situation where his or her actions may not always be sufficient to prevent a crash.
 In many cases, the liability of the accident may be shared between a pilot and the manufacturer of a defective piece of equipment that caused the pilot to make a miscalculation or error in judgment.
-The assessment of product liability and pursuit of damages also differs than that of negligence due to the laws in place that protect consumers from defective or poorly designed products, so in some cases it may be easier to seek damages from a manufacturer than a pilot or airline for injuries caused by a plane accident.
+The assessment of product liability and the pursuit of damages also differs than that of negligence due to the laws in place that protect consumers from defective or poorly designed products, so in some cases, it may be easier to seek damages from a manufacturer than a pilot or airline for injuries caused by a plane accident.

 Negligence vs. Strict Liability: Different Theories For Recovery In Aviation Accident Cases Alleging Defective Design

 Therefore, if the accident was the result of equipment failure or the loss of structural integrity due to defective or poorly designed devices or components, the manufacturer may be held responsible instead.
 It is much easier to seek damages from manufacturers for accidents caused by product defects because of the strict liability doctrine.
 This doctrine protects consumers by eliminating the need to prove negligence when suing product manufacturers.
-In other words, regardless of whether a pilot made an error or acted properly, if an accident was caused by a faulty component or device, the company that produced the defective item is accountable for any injury or loss of life that results.
+In other words, regardless of whether a pilot made an error or acted appropriately if an accident was caused by a faulty component or device, the company that produced the defective item is accountable for any injury or loss of life that results.

 Types of Design Defects Commonly Responsible Aircraft Accidents